lmigueldf/doc/api/animate.md

 ## Polar Physics

+Enjoy circles, angles, and vectors?
+Then Polar Physics is for you.

 * `polar {boolean}`      set true to use polar coordinates (default: false)
 * `ox {number}`          x origin (default: 0)